Mistralys/starfield-game-notes/README.md

 ### Slow Leveling

-How slow skills progress had me annoyed at first.
+How slow skills progress initially had me annoyed.
 I felt that some of the skill levels also had increasingly unrealistic requirements.
 However, once I finished a playthrough, I understood why.
 The game is built around the _New Game+_, as you continue to level up your character between playthroughs.
 That put a completely different perspective on things, and now I find myself enjoying the slower pace, focusing less on skills but still being happy when I can upgrade one.

 ### Learn to improve ships

 My first space battles were quite frustrating in the starter ship.
 Even after buying a better ship later on, I was still getting my butt handed back to me by pirates and the like.
-Later on when I finished the Free Rangers story arc, they gave me the ranger ship.
+Later on, when I finished the Free Rangers story arc, they gave me the ranger ship.
 That was a revelation: Suddenly I won battles, and could even go against bigger enemies.
-The problem was not my skill at dlying ships, but the fact that all my ships were really bad.
+The problem was not my skill at destroying ships, but the fact that all my ships were terrible.

 What I learned from this experience: